trinhlbk1991/trinhlbk1991.github.io/privacy-policy/_posts/2017-07-20-personality-test-privacy.md

 in this Privacy Policy.</p>

 <p>The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions,
-which is accessible at Buckist, unless otherwise defined in this Privacy Policy.</p>
+which is accessible at Personality Test, unless otherwise defined in this Privacy Policy.</p>

 <p><strong>Information Collection and Use</strong></p>